junxit/us-congress-bills-111/metadata.md

 - 2010-07-19 — Introduced in House
 - 2010-07-19 — Introduced in House
 - 2010-07-19 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-07-20 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2010-07-29 — Committee Consideration and Mark-up Session Held.
+- 2010-07-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-07-29 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2010-09-14 — Placed on the House Calendar, Calendar No. 234.
+- 2010-09-14 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-592.
+- 2010-09-14 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-592.